 Earlier this year we launched a research report on probabilistic programming, an emerging programming paradigm that makes it easier to describe and train probabilistic models.
 The Bayesian probabilistic approach to model building and inference has many advantages in practical data science, including the ability to quantify risk (a superpower in industries like finance and insurance) and the ability to insert institutional knowledge (which is particularly useful when data is scarce).
 The rise of probabilistic programming languages has made it a more practical technique for time-constrained working data scientists.

 If that sounds great to you, and you’re looking to learn more, the first thing you can do is — work with us!
-We’ll be glad to walk you discuss our report, relevant use cases in your industry, and the next steps to incorporate this approach into your data science work.
+We’ll be glad to discuss our report, relevant use cases in your industry, and next steps to incorporate this approach into your data science work.

 But you might also enjoy this list of our favorite resources for learning how to do Bayesian inference and build probabilistic programming systems.
 These are the books, papers and tutorials we found most useful when conducting our research.

 If you’re just starting out then we recommend either Doing Bayesian Data Analysis by John Kruschke, or Probabilistic Programming and Bayesian Methods for Hackers by Cameron Davidson-Pilon.

 Krushke’s book uses R and Stan (and a language called JAGS, that is really only used for teaching these days).
 Davidson-Pilon uses Python and PyMC.
 Choose between these books based on your language preferences.
 If you don’t have a language preference, we at Fast Forward Labs recommend Davidson-Pilon’s book, which is available online, and in particular the PyMC3 edition (there are some important differences between PyMC3 and previous versions).